manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 Cast spell!
 ```
 With ordinary composition, `BaseHero`'s own `attack()` implementation ("Swing club!") would run instead.
 This internal
-polymorphism across an injected, linked part is the fundamental capability that Parts adds.
-The rest of this section explains how
+polymorphism across a runtime-injected part is the fundamental capability that Parts adds.
-`@link` and `@part` make this possible.

 <!-- TOC -->
 * [Parts](#parts)